WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 </details>

 **12. Choose a read that was assigned to adenovirus.
 How could you extract the entry corresponding to this read from the nonhuman fastq file?**

+You can extract the read from either one of the paired end files.

 <details>
 <summary><b>Clues</b></summary>
 Try using grep.
 How many lines correspond to each read in a fastq file?
 What grep options could you use to extract all these lines?